electricimp/Builder/README.md

 _Builder_ language combines a preprocessor with an expression language and advanced importing.

-_Please note that this is in-progress version and published here for preview only._
+_Please note that the works is in-progress and published for preview purposes only._

 # Syntax